idaholab/moose/modules/doc/content/finite_volumes.md

 a simple matter to provide volumes for non-existing cells and add features that require intercepting and modifying any face information objects need.

+## Reconstruction

+TODO: implement reconstruction and discuss design decisions here.

 ## Known Limitations/Issues

-* FE <---> FV variable-coupling will not work right.
+* FE <---> FV variable-coupling does not work.
 Particularly, if FE variables try to couple to an FV variable, they will segfault when trying to access quadrature points at any index higher than zero.
 Also, FV variables coupling to FE variables should ideally get a cell-averaged value - but